SergeyMatveev/FlyingBoxBot/README.md

-This is a FlyingBoxBot
+FlyingBoxBot is a digital platform that connects senders and couriers.

-It is a digital platfor that connects senders and couriers.
+We have a table

-We have a table orders
+orders
 order_id	INT, SERIAL
 username	VARCHAR(255), NOT NULL departure_city	VARCHAR(255), NOT NULL